function in

 value.In addition to those obvious differences, a function

-differs from a task
+differs from a task in that

 it cannot consume time.
 No delay operations are permitted.
 Only